-The terminal degree required to practice as a speech-language pathologist is a master's degree.
+The terminal degree required to practice as a speech-language pathologist (SLP) is a master's degree.
 Upon completion of the MS SLP program at the University of Montana (UM), graduates will be prepared to complete their Clinical Fellowship (CF) year.
-After successfully completing the CF year, graduates are eligible to apply for the Certificate of Clinical Competence (CCC), which certifies speech-language pathologists to assess and treat infants, children, and adults with acquired or developmental speech, language, cognitive, and/or swallowing disorders.
+After successfully completing the CF year, graduates are eligible to apply for the Certificate of Clinical Competence (CCC), which certifies SLPs to assess and treat infants, children, and adults with acquired or developmental speech, language, cognitive, and/or swallowing disorders.

 Our MS SLP program is fully accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA), and meets the academic and clinical standards for Certification of Clinical Competence in Speech Language-Pathology (CCC-SLP) by the credentialing body, the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) of the American Speech-Language-Hearing Association (ASHA).
-This program also meets licensurerequirements in Montana and many other states.
+This program also meets licensure requirements in Montana and many other states.

 We are committed to providing students with high-caliber academic and clinical training experiences with a focus on interprofessional education and research.
-Our goal is to prepare students with the knowledge and skills necessary to provide effective speech-language pathology services for diverse populations in all relevant environments.
+Our goal is to prepare students with the knowledge and skills necessary to effectively serve diverse populations in all relevant environments.